 Long Stick – This would either be a longer stick (some manufacturers make tall sticks you can buy) or by putting a plug in a regular length stick.
 This type of stick is great for defensemen as it really increases your poke check reach and can help you keep forwards within your reach easier.
 Zdeno Chara has a famously long stick, mostly due to his height, but players like Brad Marchand and Bobby Ryan also sport quite lengthy sticks (for their height) as well.

-Recommendation – We always recommend players to purchase an uncut stock stick.
+Recommendation – We always recommend hockey players to purchase an uncut stock stick.
 From here you can cut or extend the stick to your desire!

-Choosing A Stick Flex
+How To Choose A Hockey Stick Flex

-Stick flex must be tailored to your individual playing style as well.
+One-Piece hockey stick flex must be tailored to your individual playing style as well.
 Senior flexes range from 75 all the way u to 120, meaning there is a huge range for you to choose from

 Low Flex (70-85) – This flex requires very little shaft loading in order to get a quick shot off.
 You can lean very slightly on the stick and get shots off like nothing.
 Conversely, this will not be the stick you buy in pursuit of the hardest shot title on your team.
 A word of caution – if you are a more advanced player and can really rip one timers then you are definitely at risk for reduced stick life.
 Its no coincidence you see sticks explode out of the hands of Ovechkin, Stamkos, or Laine more than anyone else but its the risk you take to get those kinds of scoring chances.